surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Dashboard Filters Customization

-**4.** Dashboard Global Filters by adding Filters to dashboard it allows user to view limited data.
+**4.** By adding Filters to dashboard it allows user to view limited data.
 - ** Below are the field used while applying filters :**
 - **Filter Name** identifier name to the filter applicable
 - **Filter Type** type of filter user (eg: string,date,number)